textpattern/textpattern/README.txt

 == Getting Started ==

-* The Textpattern FAQ is available at https://textpattern.com/faq/
 * In-depth documentation and a comprehensive tag index is available in the Textpattern user documentation at https://docs.textpattern.com/
 * You can get support and information via: